Employment assignments

 • National work and residence authorization for highly qualified professionals

-In both cases, the initial permit is valid for up to three years and can be extended for two years each time.
+In both cases, the initial permit is valid for up to three years and can be extended for an additional two years each time.
 After five years of legal residence, the employee may be eligible to apply for permanent residence.

 To qualify for a highly skilled professional work permit, minimum salary requirements must be met.

-For an EU Blue Card, the level of education required is equivalent to a bachelor's degree (higher education of at least three years duration) or five years of professional, relevant experience (three years within the last seven for the IT sector).
+A) The EU Blue card.
+In this case the level of education required is equivalent to a bachelor's degree (higher education of at least three years duration) or five years of professional, equivalent experience (three years within the last seven for the IT sector).
+EU Blue Card holders may work on their Spanish permit short term in other EU member states meeting the relevant employment and social security requirements.

 Entry based on international agreements